 Construction on Campus

-How our campus is growing and changing- everything you need to know about the University of Canberra's ongoing improvements can be found here.
-On our project pages you can explore our major construction projects and facility upgrades currently underway as well as some minor refurbishment works below.
-There is also contact information available for each project manager so that we can stay connected with our users needs.
+Everything you need to know about the University of Canberra's ongoing improvements can be found here.
+There is also contact information available for each project manager so that we can stay connected with users.

-The Project Delivery Team pages are here to inform staff, students and visitors about new construction projects and refurbishments to existing buildings so that campus users can remain informed and involved in the evolution of UC.
-Please contact the nominated project manager or the Project Delivery Team via email with any questions about our new buildings, improved buildings and goals for a better campus in the future
+Please contact the Project Delivery Team via email with any questions about our new buildings, improved buildings and goals for a better campus in the future.

 Noisy works are generally undertaken before and/or after hours.
-However instances may occur where it is unavoidable that noisy works take place during day time.
+However instances may occur where it is unavoidable that noisy works take place during day.
 For such occasions, it is planned that we provide at least one (1) day notice.

-Please advise Robert Bryce if you feel that your activities require special treatment.
+Please advise Robert Bryce if you feel that your activities require special considerations.

-The two (2) disabled parking spaces in the lane between B3 and B27 are temporarily not available.
+The two (2) disabled parking spaces in the lane between B3 and B27 are temporarily unavailable.
 This area is required to accommodate the rubbish chute.
 Parking in B27 ‘Undercroft’ has been relocated to the front of B27.

 In the first instance, the following UC contacts apply: